Failure mode and effects analysis

 Failure mode and effects analysis (FMEA; often written with "failure modes" in plural) is the process of reviewing as many components, assemblies, and subsystems as possible to identify potential failure modes in a system and their causes and effects.
 For each component, the failure modes and their resulting effects on the rest of the system are recorded in a specific FMEA worksheet.
 There are numerous variations of such worksheets.
-An FMEA can be a qualitative analysis, but may be put on a quantitative basis when mathematical failure rate models are combined with a statistical failure mode ratio database.
+A FMEA can be a qualitative analysis, but may be put on a semi-quantitative basis with an RPN (Risk Priority Number) model.
+Related methods combine mathematical failure rate models with statistical failure mode ratio databases.
 It was one of the first highly structured, systematic techniques for failure analysis.
 It was developed by reliability engineers in the late 1950s to study problems that might arise from malfunctions of military systems.
 An FMEA is often the first step of a system reliability study.

 A few different types of FMEA analyses exist, such as: